kh4rg0sh/kh4rg0sh.github.io/content/blogs/Python Virtual Environments.md

 to `sys.path`, that means it by default searches for module there.
 Python then searches for the modules in

-3. directories specified by `PYTHONPATH` which is another environment variables used for adding python packages to search by default
+3. directories specified by `PYTHONPATH` which is another environment variables used for adding python modules to search by default
 4. Standard library directories
 5. the `site-packages` corresponding to the interpreter.